roderick-bishop11/CS405Project/README.md

 ## How to run

+Our app was build using `create-react-app` and `npm`.
+This project can also be build using Yarn, altough all resources below and steps in this README use `npm`

  1. Clone the repo via HTTPS or the Github CLI.
  2. Make sure you have node installed on your machine.
 To check which version you have installed, run `$ node -v` .
 If not installed, you can download Node directly from their [website](https://nodejs.org/en/download/).
 If your node version is out of date, you can use this article that entails how to update using nvm, npm, or binary pkgs.
  3. With the everything installed/updated, `cd` into the cloned repo and run `npm start` if you're using npm.
 For any other package manager, utilize their documentation to start the application.